 - Represented defendant trucking company as lead counsel in declaratory judgment/breach of contract case on indemnity issue.
 Secured dismissal at trial level and successfully defended appeal.
 Georgia-Pacific LLC v.
 Swift Transp.
 Corp., 2008 Tenn.
 App.
 LEXIS 572 (Tenn.
 Ct.
 App.
 Sept.
 29, 2008)

-- Represented plaintiffs in commercial dispute regarding ownership of an arena football team.
+- Represented plaintiffs in commercial dispute regarding a football team.
 Assistant trial counsel and authored briefs to secure the favorable judgment was affirmed on appeal.
 Thompson v.
 Davis, 308 S.W.3d 872 (Tenn.
 Ct.
 App.
 2009), application for permission to appeal denied

 - Represented defendant transportation companies in a commercial dispute at trial and appellate levels.
 Secured reversal of adverse judgment on appeal.
 White v.
 Empire Express, Inc., 395 S.W.3d 696 (Tenn.
 Ct.
 App.
 2012), application for permission to appeal denied